 Owning your own fitness business is equal parts exciting and terrifying.
 As the boss, you get to decide the rules…but only within the walls of your fitness center.
 You must abide by legal and environmental standards and taxation, plus make dozens of other choices about legal entities, liability insurance, to rent or own the facility, lease or own equipment, and so much more!

 Your business must obviously make enough revenue to cover the bills, salaries, and to (hopefully!) turn a profit.
-But, if you think there’s only one best business model, think again!
+But, if you think there’s only one best fitness business model, think again!
 The world of fitness centers is evolving, and a successful fitness business stays with trending patterns.

 When you’re passionate about fitness, it’s easy to get swept up in the dream of owning your own fitness center and skip creating a concrete business plan.
 But a lot goes into starting or owning your business!
 Watch this video to learn more: